 With the COVID-19 Pandemic cancelling many in-person volunteer opportunities, we want to discuss ways you can still make an impact, virtually.
 Volunteering no longer means you have to go somewhere and do something to make an impact - now, more than ever, online service should be an integrated part of your organization’s overall strategy for volunteer involvement.

 This Coffee Talk focuses on ways to donate virtual time and skills and commit time supporting causes that are important to you and your organization.
-During this conversation, Nita and Saadia Malik and Yezenia Ramos of Johnson & Johnson discuss the benefits and unique upsides of virtual volunteering, types of virtual volunteer opportunities available, steps to consider, and how to kick off a virtual volunteer program that makes an impact for the causes you care about most.
+During this conversation, Saadia Malik and Yezenia Ramos of Johnson & Johnson discuss the benefits and unique upsides of virtual volunteering, types of virtual volunteer opportunities available, steps to consider, and how to kick off a virtual volunteer program that makes an impact for the causes you care about most.

 In this Coffee Talk Session, hear more about:

 1. How to start a program and virtual volunteering ideas

 2. How to create camaraderie in virtual programs

 3. How to foster inclusivity in a digital medium for meaningful impact

 About Saadia Malik: